This study is provided by Resource Center for Minority Data (RCMD).

 United States Department of Commerce.
 Bureau of the Census.
 American Community Survey (ACS): Three-Year Public Use Microdata Sample (PUMS), 2005-2007.
 ICPSR25042-v1.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research[distributor], 2010-02-04. doi:10.3886/ICPSR25042.v1

 Persistent URL: http://doi.org/10.3886/ICPSR25042.v1

 Scope of Study

-Subject Terms: ancestry, census data, citizenship, demographic characteristics, economic conditions, employment, ethnicity, families, hearing impairment, household composition, households, housing, housing conditions, immigration, income, indigenous populations, labor force, marriage, migration, military service, mortgage payments, physical disabilities, population, population characteristics, race, taxes, utilities, vision impairment
+Subject Terms: census data, citizenship, demographic characteristics, economic conditions, employment, ethnicity, families, genealogy, hearing impairment, household composition, households, housing, housing conditions, immigration, income, indigenous populations, labor force, marriage, military service, mortgage payments, physical disabilities, population, population characteristics, population migration, public utilities, race, taxes, vision impairment

 Date of Collection: